You might benefit from one (or all) of these 7 simple swaps for a healthier cup of coffee if you are you a “coffee with your creamer” kind of person.

-Are you a “coffee with your creamer” kind of person?
 Coffee can be a healthy part of a nutritious lifestyle if consumed in moderation.
 What you put in your coffee makes the biggest nutritional difference.
-I’ve listed seven simple swaps for a healthier cup of coffee!
+I’ve got seven simple swaps for a healthier cup of coffee!
+Do you use any of these swaps already?

 Coffee and I have a love hate relationship.
 Some people claim they don’t feel the effects of caffeine, but I do.
 Too much caffeine at just the right time can leave me feeling weak and jittery.
 I have taken many breaks from coffee, but I always end up returning to my comforting cup of joe in the mornings because I crave the morning ritual.
 I know I’m not the only one, here!